 If your employer has a policy that bans the use of drugs or alcohol on company property or during work hours, you must also follow this at home.

 Make sure that your work environment follows health and safety regulations.
 If it doesn’t, speak to your employer to find a solution.
 An inspector from the Commission des normes de l’équité, de la santé et de la sécurité du travail (CNESST or labour standards board) can inspect workplaces even if they are outside of the employer’s property.
-However, the courts have not yet decided whether they can conduct an inspection in your work if you are working remotely.
+However, if you work from home, they can only inspect your home office with your consent or if a court allows it.

 Your employer can also ask you to take a photo to make sure your work environment is safe.
 If they feel that it is not safe, they can ask you to work from their offices.